microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-get-started.md

 Azure IoT Workbench provides an integrated experience to develop IoT solutions.
 It helps both on device and cloud development using Azure IoT and other services.
 You can watch this [Channel9 video](https://channel9.msdn.com/Shows/Internet-of-Things-Show/IoT-Workbench-extension-for-VS-Code) to have an overview of what it does.

-Follow these steps to prepare the development environment for IoT DevKit:
+Follow these steps to prepare the development environment for the IoT DevKit:

 1. Download and install [Arduino IDE](https://www.arduino.cc/en/Main/Software).
 It provides the necessary toolchain for compiling and uploading Arduino code.
    * Windows: Use Windows Installer version